vishalbanderwale/fun-translation-2/README.md

-IT is  s fun translating app
+IT is  a fun translating app
 which changes user text into mandalorian language